Geological Terms Beginning With "N"

 A mound of sediment that parallels a stream channel, forming a levee-like deposit.
 When flood waters leave the normal stream channel and enter the flood plain, there is a rapid reduction of velocity that causes suspended sediments to fall to the bottom immediately after leaving the channel.
 This deposition is what produces the levee.

 Natural Reservoir Pressure

 The pressure within an oil or gas reservoir that forces oil or gas up the well bore when the reservoir is penetrated by drilling.

 A daily tidal range of minimal amplitude that occurs when the moon and sun are positioned at 90 degrees to one another.
 In this moon-earth-sun configuration, the gravitational attraction of the moon and sun compete for Earth's water.
-Occurs at the first and third quarters of the moon.
+Neap tide occurs at the first and third quarters of the moon.
 See spring tide for contrast.

 A cloud of interstellar dust and gas in outer space that is faintly visible in the night sky from Earth.
 Shown in the photo is the Helix Nebula.

 A mineral lease interest that does not involve the rights and responsibilities of exploration, development, or production.
 A royalty interest is a non-operating interest.

 Pollution that does not originate at a single location.
 In an urban area, runoff water can be polluted while flowing toward a stream by gasoline, antifreeze, road salt, or other contaminants.
 In rural areas, runoff can be contaminated by insecticides, manure, or fertilizer.
 This contamination can be significant but cannot be traced back to a specific source.
 The photo shows flooding in Wayne County, North Carolina.
 Flooding in a rural area can mobilize fertilizer, animal waste, and many other pollutants.